 Located on the oceanfront of Santa Monica, California, The Georgian has a long history.
 In fact, it was one of the first skyscrapers built on Ocean Avenue.
 It was designed by Eugene Durfee, who also designed the Central Tower Building in downtown Los Angeles.

 The Georgian was constructed in the 1930s, and it opened in 1933.
 During prohibition, it served as a speakeasy.
 A basement restaurant hosted Bugsy Siegel, Fatty Arbuckle, and Carole Lombard.
-A posh establishment in Art Deco style, it was a destination for rich and stylish clients.
+A posh establishment in Art Deco style, it was a destination for wealthy and stylish clients.

 It was demolished in the early 1970s